reimagined/resolve/new-readme.md

 <p align="center"><img src="https://github.com/reimagined/resolve/blob/feature/new_readme/readme-why-resolve-reactivity.gif"></p>

-💎 Reactivity
+* 💎 Reactivity
-💎 Distribution
+* 💎 Distribution
-💎 Highload
+* 💎 Highload
-💎 Fault Tolerance
+* 💎 Fault Tolerance
-💎 Unidirectional Data Flow
+* 💎 Unidirectional Data Flow

 ## <a name="getting-started">**🚀 Getting Started**</a>

 ### <a name="installation">Installation</a>

 We have a special package [create-resolve-app](packages/create-resolve-app) for creation of any reSolve based application.
 It can be one of the our examples, or any your application.
 By default `create-resolve-app` creates empty [Hello world](https://github.com/reimagined/resolve/tree/master/examples/hello-world) application.
+You can start working with new reSolve application just in **2 minutes**.

 <p align="center"><img src="https://github.com/reimagined/resolve/blob/feature/new_readme/readme-installation.gif"></p>